Department of Research And Planning

 3. COMMUNITY POLICING AND STRATEGY DEVELOPMENT

 The Nigeria Police Force introduced community policing in March, 2002, in partnership with British Council Department for International Development (DFID) which finance ‘’access to justice programme’’.
-Quite a number of officers have been trained under the programme in the UK and USA
+Quite a number of officers have been trained under the programme in the UK and USA since its inception.

 The section has the responsibility for the following: